lirantal/devrel-cfp-committee/README.md

 # DevRel CFP Committee Processing System

 A Node.js application that processes Call for Papers (CFP) session submissions using AI agents to evaluate and score proposals.
-The system uses Mastra workflows and fastq for efficient queue-based processing.
+The system uses Mastra workflows, fastq for efficient queue-based processing, and SQLite for persistent database storage with resume capability.

 ## 🎯 Purpose

 This project serves as a single-purpose entry point for processing CFP sessions.
 It:

-- Loads session data from a JSON file
+- Loads session data from a JSON file into SQLite database
 - Processes each session through an AI evaluation workflow
 - Provides structured scoring and justification for each session
-- Saves the complete evaluation results to a JSON file
+- Saves the complete evaluation results to a persistent database
+- Supports resume capability for interrupted processing
+- Tracks processing status for each session

 ## 🏗️ Architecture